 - Moonshine Still

-- Mix the ingredients well, remove any grains that float on top.
+- Mix the ingredients well, and remove any grains that float on top.

 - Transfer the mixture with all the remaining solids into a fermentation bucket, let cool to room temperature, then add yeast.

-- Close the lid, put the airlock in place, allow to ferment completely (should take about 2 weeks).
+- Close the lid, put the airlock in place, and allow it to ferment completely (should take about 2 weeks).

 - After fermentation has stopped, wait for 2 more days then use a siphon tube to transfer the wash to the moonshine still, leaving all the solids and sediment behind in the fermenter.